Veteran Medical Debt – and How Providers Can Help Solve It

 The Future of Veteran Caregiving: How Social Workers & Case Managers Can Expand Roles in VA’s Caregiver Support Program

-Introduction: The Urgent and Growing Need for Caregiver Integration America’s Veteran population is aging, and the largest living group—Vietnam-era Baby Boomers—is now in their seventies and eighties.
-Many live with chronic health conditions, mobility challenges, or service-connected disabilities that affect daily life.
-For these Veterans, caregivers are not optional—they are essential.
-Spouses, children, siblings, and […]
+Introduction: The Urgent and Growing Need for Caregiver Integration The Veteran population in America is aging, and the biggest population now in their seventies and eighties is the Baby Boomers of Vietnam.
+A large number of them experience chronic health conditions, mobility impairment, or service-connected disabilities that impact their life.
+Caregivers are not optional for […]

 Why Your Practice Should Join the VA Community Care Network

-Veterans Administration Has New Policies: Why Your Practice Should Join the VA Community Care Network By Veterans Desk At Veterans Desk, we believe community providers are essential partners in making sure Veterans get the high-quality, compassionate care they’ve earned.
-With new and updated VA policies in 2025, there’s never been a better time for your […]
+Veterans Administration Has New Policies: Why Your Practice Should Join the VA Community Care Network At Veterans Desk, we believe community providers are essential partners in ensuring Veterans receive high-quality, compassionate care.
+With new VA policies in 2025, there’s never been a better time for your practice to join the VA Community Care Network (CCN). […]

 Expanding the Circle of Care: How VA Community Care is Recognizing Nontraditional Providers